loss vs Tyson Fury

 “This was an incredible honor and I’m very happy to have met with Pope Francis,’’ Wilder said.
 “I want to thank him for meeting with me.
 I also want to thank the WBC for arranging the visit and thank the Italian Boxing Federation for hosting me as I visited with the people of Italy.
 It has been one of the best experiences of my life.
 It proves that I plan on being a true heavyweight champion of the world.”

 Wilder vs. Fury 2

-On Saturday, February 22, Wilder will face Tyson Fury again in one of the biggest bouts in recent years.
-The bout, a historic, joint FOX Sports PPV & ESPN+ PPV, will take place at MGM Grand Garden Arena in Las Vegas, Nevada.
+On Saturday, February 22, Wilder faced Tyson Fury again in one of the biggest bouts in recent years.
+The bout, a historic, joint FOX Sports PPV & ESPN+ PPV, occurred at MGM Grand Garden Arena in Las Vegas, Nevada.

 The matchup of the world's two best heavyweights ended with Fury dropping Wilder once in the third and controlling the action until the bout was waved off in the seventh round.

 "Things like this happen,” said Wilder.
 “The best man won tonight, but my corner threw in the towel and I was ready to go out on my shield.
 I had a lot of things going on heading into this fight.
 It is what it is, but I make no excuses tonight.
 I just wish my corner would have let me go out on my shield.
 I’m a warrior.
 He had a great performance and we will be back stronger.